It was supposed to be an epic family vacation. Until it wasn’t.

-From there, you can figure out how much you need and start building your fund in a high interest savings account.
-If you’re worried about not having enough, try to commit to saving $50 or $100 per month then ratcheting it up over time.
+From there, you can figure out how much you need and start building your fund in a high-interest savings account.
+If you’re worried about not having enough, try to commit to saving $50 or $100 per month and then ratcheting it up over time.

 As an optimist, I always hope for the best for my family and everyone I meet.
 But, that doesn’t mean you shouldn’t have a plan in mind if everything falls apart.